simonecorsi/awesome/README.md

 *   [realworld-apps/realworld](https://github.com/realworld-apps/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more

 *   [softprops/action-gh-release](https://github.com/softprops/action-gh-release) - 📦 :octocat: GitHub Action for creating GitHub Releases

-*   [ngneat/falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs 🙂

 *   [faker-js/faker](https://github.com/faker-js/faker) - Generate massive amounts of fake data in the browser and node.js